jbcodeforce/aws-studies/docs/infra/security.md

 ### Blocking IP address

-* At the VPC level, the best approach is to use Network ACL, when EC2 is expose via public IP address, as illustrasted in the diagram below:
+* At the VPC level, the best approach is to use Network ACL, when EC2 is exposed via public IP address, as illustrasted in the diagram below:

     ![](./diagrams/security/sa-sol-1.drawio.png)

     Use a denial rule in NACL on specific IP address.
 Security group inbound rule specifies allowed only IP range, which should work, but then it blocks larger set of clients, so it will not be a solution for global application.
 Running a firewall on the EC2 will help, but it is more complex to administer.

-* If an ALB is in the middle, then security group will specify the SG of the ALB, and still using NACL.
+* If an ALB is in the middle, then the EC2 security group will specify the SG of the ALB, and we are still using NACL.

     ![](./diagrams/security/sa-sol-2.drawio.png)